Upwardfi/docs/source/index.html.md

 }
 ```

-# Customer Enrollment Bank Account API
+## Add user's bank account

-This API adds a bank account to a customer enrollment via Upward.By passing basic bank account information Upward will return an bank account key unique to the user based on the user id.
+This API adds a bank account to an enrollment via Upward.By passing basic bank account information Upward will return a key unique to the user based on the user id.

 ### HTTP Request